UnkwUsr/rclip/README.md

 * Setting clipboard entries is not handled by `rclip`.
 It's a work of different program, for example, `xclip`.
 So there is no errors maked in rclip :D.
 * Daemon does not handle clipboard history in RAM, so there little RAM consumption.
+* Ability to pause rclip so it will not save next clipboard update (useful, for example, when setting password from password manager)

 ## Installation